crcn/beanpoll.js/README.md

 #### Pull Routes:

 - Used to request data from a particular route (1 to 1).
-- Expects a response
+- Expects a response.
 - One listener per route.
 - examples:
 	- request to http-exposed route